naoshibaikyu/cyborgresistance/halloween.md

 Molly: And I'm only 21!

-OniSilver Angry: Age is of no relevence in this situation! **[gets in his battle stance]** Show your face, fearsome foe.
+OniSilver Angry: Our age is of no relevence! **[gets in his battle stance]** Show your face, fearsome foe.

 EpFin